Airport Guide: Ninoy Aquino International Airport Terminal 1 (MNL T1)

 This section includes inbound quarantine and immigration, as well as baggage reclaim and customs control.

-Click here or on the image below to read my separate Airport Guide covering T1’s arrivals facilities.
+Click here or on the image below to read my Airport Guide covering T1’s arrivals facilities.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.